 - 72 MHz can transmit up to 6 languages (including the floor).

 - 216 MHz can transmit up to 3 languages (including the floor).

 - 72 MHz broadcast range is up to 1,500 feet (457.2m).

 - 216 MHz broadcast range is up to 3,000 feet (914.4m).

 Whatever you do, don’t be afraid to ask questions of your language interpretation partner.
 Find out as much about them as you can.
 Feel free to ask how long they have been in the conference interpretation profession and how many conferences they have interpreted during.
-If they have experience in the city, state or even country you are working in.
-Trust us, it makes a HUGE difference.
-When working in China for example it is best to use IR technology as the radio frequencies are not regulated as they are in North America.
-Therefore, in our opinion, RF in China is a BAD idea and actually RF in China is much more expensive then IR!
+If they have experience in the city, state, or even country, you are working in.
+Trust us.
+It makes a HUGE difference.
+When working in China, for example, it is best to use IR technology as the radio frequencies are not regulated as they are in North America.
+Therefore, in our opinion, RF in China is a BAD idea, and actually RF in China is much more expensive than IR!
 Little tips and insights into particular regions will make all the difference during your event.